adnan-hussen/a5_scraping/README.md

-# FlyRank Backend Track - W5-A9: The Polite Scraper
+# FlyRank internship - W5-A9: The Polite Scraper

 A polite, deterministic web scraping pipeline in Python that extracts book data from the Books to Scrape sandbox, normalizes messy HTML, validates records against a strict schema, and continues running smoothly even when encountering broken pages.